receptron/SlashGPT/README.md

 2. When you see "You({agent_name}):", type a message to the agent OR type a slash command starting with "/".

+3. It activate "dispatcher" agent first, which is able to dispatch queries to appropriate agents.

+4. Type "/help" to see the list of system commands and available agents.

 ## Outputs

 1. Each conversation will be store as a json file under the "output/{context}" folder, where the context is "GTP" for general chat, and the app id for a specialized chat.

 2. Please notice that the "output" folder is ignored by git.

+3. Code Interpreter agents will generate Jupyter notebook in "output/notebooks" folder.

+## Code Interpreter Agents

+Some of agents are built to mimic the behaviors of ChatGPT code intepreter (or Noteable plugin) with various LLMs.

+- jupyter: GPT3.5
+- jupyterp: PaLM2 (GOOGLE_PALM_KEY key is required)
+- juypter2: LlaMA (REPLICATE_API_TOKEN is required)

+jupyter (GPT3.5) works just like Code Interpreter.
+It is able to respond to the output of nenerated code appropriately.

+jupyterp (PaLM2) and jupyter2 (LlaMA) are not able to respond to the output of generated code (they often enter into an infinit loop).
+Therefore, we stop the conversation after the output, and the user needs to explicitly ask it to analize the result.

+Sample queries.

+- Draw sine curve
+- List first 50 prime numbers
+- graph common moving average
+- Draw histogram
+- Graph 4 year stock price of apple and tesla using yfinance

 ## Manifest files